awsdocs/amazon-ecs-developer-guide/doc_source/bind-mounts.md

    }
    ```

-   When this task is run, the two containers mount the volumes, and the `command` in the `busybox` container writes the date and time to a file called `date` in each of the volume folders, which are then visible at the website displayed by the `web` container\.
+   When this task is run, the two containers mount the volumes, and the `command` in the `busybox` container writes the date and time to a file called `date` in each of the volume folders\.
+The folders are then visible at the website displayed by the `web` container\.
 **Note**
-Because the `busybox` container runs a quick command and then exits, it needs to be set as `"essential": false` in the container definition to prevent it from stopping the entire task when it exits\.
+Because the `busybox` container runs a quick command and then exits, it must be set as `"essential": false` in the container definition\.
+Otherwise, it stops the entire task when it exits\.